-The District may not be able to technologically limit access, through its technology Resources, to only those services and resources that have been authorized for the purpose of instruction, study, and research related to the curriculum.
-Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted guidelines and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the internet, because it serves as a gateway to any publicly available file server in the world, opens classrooms and students to electronic information resources that may not have been screened by educators for use by students of various ages.
+While the Board uses various technologies to limit the use of District Information & Technology Resources to only use/access online services/apps and resources that have been pre-approved for the purpose of instruction, study, and research related to the curriculum, it is impossible to prevent users from accessing and/or coming in contact with online content that has not been pre-approved for use by students of certain ages.
+It is no longer possible for educators and community members to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted guidelines and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them) when significant portions of students' education take place online or through the use of online educational services/apps.

-Pursuant to Federal law, the District has implemented technology protection measures to protect against (e.g., filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act.
+Pursuant to Federal law, the District has implemented technology protection measures to protect against (e.g., filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act (CIPA).
 At the discretion of the Superintendent, the technology protection measures may also be configured to protect against access to other material considered inappropriate for students to access.
-The District also utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material deemed as obscene, objectionable, inappropriate and/or harmful to minors.
-The technology protection measures may not be disabled at any time that students may be using the District Technology Resources if such disabling will cease to protect against access to materials prohibited under the Children's Internet Protection Act.
-Any staff member who attempts to disable the technology protection measures without express written consent of an appropriate administrator will be subject to disciplinary action, up to and including termination.
+The District also utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material deemed as obscene, objectionable, inappropriate, and/or harmful to minors.
+The technology protection measures may not be disabled at any time that students may be using the District Information & Technology Resources if such disabling will cease to protect against access to materials prohibited under the Children's Internet Protection Act.
+Any staff member who attempts to disable the technology protection measures without express written consent of an appropriate administrator will be subject to disciplined, up to and including termination.

-The Superintendent or his/her designees may temporarily or permanently unblock access to websites or online educational services/apps containing appropriate material if access to such sites has been inappropriately blocked by the technology protection measures.
+The Superintendent or designees may temporarily or permanently unblock access to websites or online educational services/apps containing appropriate material if access to such sites has been inappropriately blocked by the technology protection measures.
 The determination of whether material is appropriate or inappropriate shall be based on the content of the material and the intended use of the material, not on the protection actions of the technology protection measures.
 The Superintendent or his/her designees may also disable the technology protection measures to enable access for bona fide research or other lawful purposes.